MikeHopley/ftl-ships-strategy/index.md

 [Defence drones cover this ship poorly](https://i.imgur.com/vOgB7mg.jpg): as weapons and clone/medbay are vulnerable.

-Sector 1 distress beacons are&hellip;maybe worth visiting.
+Sector 1 distress beacons are…maybe worth visiting.
 You have blue options from the teleporter (okay) and the Slug (weak).

-### Balance Mod

-Slug Repair Gel sells for 20, Healing Burst for 12.
-Healing Burst charges quicker.
-Reconstructive Teleport costs 45.

-The Artemis lets you sneak hacking past defence drones.
-Bear this in mind for the Flagship.

 ## Slug C